matttpj/CarND-Behavioral-Cloning/writeup_CarND-Behavioral-Cloning_P4.md

 https://github.com/darienmt/CarND-Behavioral-Cloning-P3

 In order to gauge how well the model was working, Keras allowed me to easily split my image and steering angle data into a training and validation set.
+I also added an additional layer to my nVidia derived model to provide a single output.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.